iconify/documentation/documents/pages/sources/npm/index.md

 To import an icon, add icon name after package, for example, icon `[icon]mdi-light:home` can be imported from `[str]'@iconify-icons/mdi-light/home'` (ES module) or `[str]'@iconify/icons-mdi-light/home'` (CommonJS module)

 It is recommended that you use ES6 module, recent versions of Node.js do support it.
-CommonJS are legacy packages.
+CommonJS are packages for people that use outdated bundler software.

 ## TypeScript support